aman-moh/Who-Wants-To-Be-A-Millionaire/README.md

 Cleaning up the section allowed me to verify the resources that are being utilized.

 Although whenever the resource is destroyed and rebuilt, the deployment token needs to be updated in the section.
-To look in to

-<h2>Timelines for Completion</h2>
+## Encountering 502 Bad Gateway App

-<h2>Problems & Resolutions</h2>
+Through extensive application

 <h2>Conclusions</h2>